Sanjoykchy/Sanjoykchy.github.io/README.md

 Dr. Sanjoy Chowdhury is a cardiologist and cardiac electrophysiologist working at the National Health Service (NHS) UK.

 He was trained in renowned teaching hospitals in the UK and Canada.
-He completed three cardiac electrophysiology certifications in the UK, Europe and North America.
+He completed triple cardiac electrophysiology certifications - in the UK, Europe and North America.
 He was awarded PhD from the University of Manchester for his research looking at mechanism underlying cardiac rhythm disorders.
 More information available in [linkedin™](https://www.linkedin.com/in/sanjoykumar/).

 If you share his enthusiasm about the rhythm of life, keep an eye over this space - an exciting project is in the kitchen.